dojo/docs/dijit/form/ValidationTextBox.rst

 Note that a ValidationTextBox by itself *will not* prevent invalid entries from submission.
 To ensure they're not, simply surround your form with a `dijit.form.Form <dijit.form.Form>`_ widget.

-ValidationTextBox (and the widgets that extend it) also provide  the ability to display a "promptMessage", a tooltip that appears whenever the field is empty.

 =====
 Usage